 Students who do not follow the rules of the school may be detained after school.
-A teacher may detain a student for a period of time in the classroom, or the Principal, Assistant Principal or Dean of Students may assign a student to after-school detention in a central location.
-Detention for fifth grade is held from Tuesday to Friday from 3:00 p.m. until 3:15 p.m.
-For sixth, seventh and eighth graders it is held Tuesday to Friday from 3:15 p.m. until 3:45 p.m.
+A teacher may detain a student for a period of time in the classroom, and the Principal or Assistant Principals may assign a student to after-school detention in a central location.
+Detention for the fifth grade is held from Tuesday to Thursday from 3:00 p.m. until 3:15 p.m.
+For sixth, seventh, and eighth graders it is held Tuesday to Thursday from 3:15 p.m. until 3:45 p.m.

-For some infractions or patterns of behavior, students may be required to come for lunch/recess detention.
+For some infractions or patterns of behavior, 5th-grade students may be required to come for lunch/recess detention.
 Lunch/recess detention is held in the in-school suspension room during their lunch period.